ADA ACCESSIBILITY AT LOST LANDS

 To request Closed Captioning, Braille/Large Font Print, Guided Tours and/or other forms of Effective Communication, please contact us at [email protected].

-- ATMs & Concessions: All ATMs and concessions are fully accessible and located throughout the venue.
+- ATMs & Concessions: All ATMs and concessions are accessible and located throughout the venue.
 If assistance is required, please confer with a festival staff member.

 - First Aid: We have several First Aid locations throughout the venue, noted on the festival maps and mobile app.
 Professional medical staff can help you with your medical needs at these locations.